iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 As you can see, this not very efficient.
 We are using unnecessary resources and the number of failed requests is also troublesome.
 #### Is there any way to overcome this issue?
-Yup, there is a variation of polling technique which is used to overcome this deficiency and it is called as ***Long-Polling***.
+Yup, there is a variation of polling technique that is used to overcome this deficiency and it is called as ***Long-Polling***.
 >Long Polling basically involves making an HTTP request to a server and then holding the connection open to allow the server to respond at a later time (as determined by the server).

 Consider the **Long-Polling** version of the above example:-